dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

 1. Initial authentication flow (redirect vs password form)
 2. How identity refresh works (via refresh tokens, not sessions)

+#### Connector Configuration Changes

+Sessions reference a `ConnectorID`, but connector configuration may change after session creation (e.g., OIDC issuer URL changes, LDAP server replaced, connector removed entirely).

+**Behavior**: Dex does NOT automatically invalidate sessions when connector configuration changes.
+This is by design - Dex has no mechanism to detect configuration changes at runtime, and connectors are typically reconfigured during planned maintenance.

+**Administrator responsibility**: When connector configuration changes in a way that invalidates existing user identities (e.g., connector removed, upstream IdP replaced), administrators should:
+1. Terminate affected sessions via gRPC admin API (future: `DexSessions.TerminateByConnector(connectorID)`)
+2. Or wait for sessions to expire naturally
+3. Or restart Dex with `DEX_SESSIONS_ENABLED=false` temporarily to force re-authentication

+If a session references a connector that no longer exists, the session will fail gracefully at the next use: `GetConnector()` will return an error, and the user will be redirected to authenticate again.

 ### Risks and Mitigations

 #### Security Risks